Understanding International Baccalaureate Credit: What You Need to Know

 IB Exams and College Credit

 IB examinations play a significant role in determining how much college credit a student can earn before even stepping foot on campus.
 Universities worldwide recognize the rigorous nature of the IB program and often reward students who perform well on their IB exams with college credit.
+To be eligible for this credit, students typically need to meet minimum scores on their IB exams, as each institution sets specific score thresholds for awarding credit.

 How Colleges Use IB Scores for Credit